 MaryLynn was officially installed as Georgian College’s President and CEO at a special ceremony at the Barrie Campus on Oct.
 11, 2012.

-Before joining UOIT in 2009, Lisa held progressively responsible marketing and communications positions at Bell Canada, culminating in the role of Senior Director, Community Affairs.
+Before joining Georgian in 2013, Lisa served as Director of Communications and Marketing at the University of Ontario Institute of Technology (UOIT) and prior to that held various marketing and communications positions at Bell Canada, culminating in the role of Senior Director, Community Affairs.

 During her tenure at Georgian, Maryann has been a program co-ordinator, academic director, dean and associate vice president.
 She has served a number of different areas of the college, including Liberal Arts, General Education and Communication, the University Partnership Centre, College and Career Preparation, Employment Ontario, School Within a College, dual credits, and English for Academic Purposes.
 In addition, she has had insight of the Muskoka, South Georgian Bay and Orangeville campuses.